Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 Pretrial Motions

 Before your trial begins, your lawyer and the prosecutor may file motions with the court.
 A motion is a formal request asking the judge to make a ruling.
-Motions can ask the judge to not allow certain evidence, like evidence of crimes you were convicted of before.
+A motion can ask the judge to not allow certain evidence, like evidence of crimes you were convicted of before.
 Your lawyer may also file motions asking the prosecutor to share evidence with you.
 If you want to file a motion, you must do it at least 7 days before your trial, and it must be in writing.
 The judge has to decide on all motions before your trial can happen.

 Pretrial Conference